Saddam Hussein: Political program

 At the center of this strategy was Iraq's oil.
 On 1 June 1972, Saddam oversaw the seizure of international oil interests, which, at the time, dominated the country's oil sector.
 A year later, world oil prices rose dramatically as a result of the 1973 energy crisis, and skyrocketing revenues enabled Saddam to expand his agenda.
+Saddam subsequently implemented a national infrastructure campaign that made progress in building roads, promoting mining, and developing other industries.
+Electricity was brought to nearly every city in Iraq, and many outlying areas.
+Before the 1970s, most of Iraq's people lived in the countryside and roughly two-thirds were peasants.
+This number would decrease quickly during the 1970s.
+He nationalized independent banks, eventually leaving the banking system insolvent due to inflation and bad loans.